-- (b) Who May View Designated Confidential Information.
-Except with the prior written consent of the designating party or prior order of the court, designated Confidential Information may only be disclosed to the following persons: - (1) The parties to this litigation, including any employees, agents, and representatives of the parties; - (2) Counsel for the parties and employees and agents of counsel; - (3) The court and court personnel, including any special master appointed by the court, and members of the jury; - (4) Court reporters, recorders, and videographers engaged for depositions; - (5) Any mediator appointed by the court or jointly selected by the parties; - (6) Any expert witness, outside consultant, or investigator retained specifically in connection with this litigation, provided the expert witness, outside consultant, or investigator is first informed of his or her duty to maintain the confidentiality of the Confidential Information; - (7) Any potential, anticipated, or actual fact witness, deponent, or interviewee and/or his or her counsel, but only to the extent such confidential documents or information will assist the person in recalling, relating, or explaining facts or information or in testifying, or to the extent counsel has a good faith belief that the person should be provided access to such information in order for counsel to more effectively prosecute or defend this case, and provided the person is first informed of his or her duty to maintain the confidentiality of the Confidential Information;
+(b) Who May View Designated Confidential Information.
+Except with the prior written consent of the designating party or prior order of the court, designated Confidential Information may only be disclosed to the following persons:

+(1) The parties to this litigation, including any employees, agents, board members, and representatives of the parties;

+- (2) Counsel for the parties and employees and agents of counsel; - (3) The court and court personnel, including any special master appointed by the court, and members of the jury; - (4) Court reporters, recorders, and videographers engaged for depositions; - (5) Any mediator appointed by the court or jointly selected by the parties; - (6) Any expert witness, outside consultant, or investigator retained specifically in connection with this litigation, provided the expert witness, outside consultant, or investigator is first informed of his or her duty to maintain the confidentiality of the Confidential Information, and agrees to be bound by this Order; - (7) Any potential, anticipated, or actual fact witness, deponent, or interviewee and/or his or her counsel, but only to the extent such confidential documents or information will assist the person in recalling, relating, or explaining facts or information or in testifying, or to the extent counsel has a good faith belief that the person should be provided access to such information in order for counsel to more effectively prosecute or defend this case, and provided the person is first informed of his or her duty to maintain the confidentiality of the Confidential Information; - (8) The author or recipient of the document (not including a person who received the document in the course of the litigation); - (9) Independent providers of document reproduction, electronic discovery, or other litigation services retained or employed specifically in connection with this litigation; and - (10) Other persons only upon consent of the producing party and on such conditions as the parties may agree. - (c) Control of Documents.
+The parties must take reasonable efforts to prevent unauthorized or inadvertent disclosure of documents designated as containing Confidential Information pursuant to the terms of this Order.